 "What if creatives could, instead of using computers, collaborate with computers to produce their work?"
-The central premise of Creative AI is that artificial intelligence will allow everyone to become a designer, or creative.
+The central premise of Creative AI is that artificial intelligence will allow everyone to become a designer.

 Sound like sci-fi?
 Well, it's not far off.